canonical-ols/talisker/README.rst

 All the above are available by just using the talisker entry point script, rather than gunicorn.

-In addition, with a small amount of effort, your app can benefit from additional feature:
+In addition, with a small amount of effort, your app can benefit from additional features:

-  - deeper nagios checks - just implement a _status/check url in your app
+  - simple deeper nagios checks - just implement a _status/check url in your app
   - per-thread requests connection pool managment (WIP)
   - automatic statsd metrics for outgoing HTTP requests (WIP)
   - more efficient statsd client management (WIP)